 Experience London’s New Years Eve Celebrations

 Like many big cities across the world, London goes BIG for its New Year’s Eve celebrations.
-There are parties, special events and amazing firework displays all over the capital, so you’re guaranteed to find something fun to do.
+There are parties, special events, and amazing fireworks displays all over the capital, so you’re guaranteed to find something fun to do.

-While the NYE celebrations in central London used to be free to attend, the event became so popular that you now have to pre-purchase tickets to watch from Westminster Bridge and the surrounding area.
+While the NYE celebrations in central London used to be free to attend, the event has become so popular that you now have to pre-purchase tickets to watch from Westminster Bridge and the surrounding riverfront areas.

 Things to do in London in January & February

 London in January and February isn’t quite as packed with events and pop-ups as in December.
 But there are still some great things to do to help you beat the winter blues.
 Plus, everything is cheaper and there are fewer crowds.

 Watch London’s New Year’s Day Parade

 If your NYE hangover isn’t too rough, head out to the streets of the West End for London’s annual New Year’s Day parade.
 The huge parade is the biggest street event of its kind and features a variety of floats and performances, from giant balloons and marching bands to Hip-Hop dance troops and Latin American carnival groups.

 The parade starts on the edge of Green Park close to the Ritz Hotel, and makes its way along Picadilly and past Picadilly Circus, down Pall Mall and Whitehall, before finishing in Westminster.